owhere/brics-jupyter-slurm/README.md

 ### 3. Set up folders and files for JupyterHub

-Install JupyterHub Dependencies in the docker but have following folders and files outside of container.
+Install JupyterHub dependencies in the docker but have following folders and files outside of the container.

 ```plaintext
 ├── jupyter_bin/